Welcome to Year 6

 Welcome to Year 6!
 We are all looking forward to continuing and sharing in new adventures together as you all develop within your education in your final year of Primary School.
 We hope you all enjoy your time in Year 6 and if you do have any questions, please contact your class teacher using the class email address.

-and is a great way for your child to practise their times tables and number skills.
+is a great way for your child to practise their times tables and number skills.
 Logins can be found in the front of your child's Reading Record book.

 Our Autumn Term Curriculum

 This half term, we will be focussing on place value and the four number operations of addition, subtraction, multiplication and division.
+After the half term, children will focus calculating with fractions and converting units of measure.
+Lessons will focus on Maths mastery following the White Rose scheme.

 This year we will be using the award-winning Music learning scheme, Charanga.
-Children’s learning will be focussed on the pop song ‘Happy’ and will have many opportunities to listen to and apprise music as well as studying lyrics and rhythm.
+Children’s learning will be focussed on the pop song ‘Happy’ and will have many opportunities to listen to and appraise music as well as studying lyrics and rhythm.

 The children will focus on specific topics including families and friendships, safe relationships and respecting ourselves and others.

 This half term, the children will be focusing on the key question – what do religions say when life gets hard?
 Lessons will enable pupils to learn in depth from different religious and spiritual ways of life about teaching about hard times, focussing on exploring death.
-This will be taught after our One Body, One Mind workshop sessions.

 This term children will be studying the following topics during weekly French lessons: classroom routines, clothes and family members.
 Children will learn how to create and say sentences in French as well as expressing their likes and dislikes.